Arthur Wellesley, 1st Duke of Wellington: Meeting Nelson

-In September 1805, Major-General Wellesley was newly returned from his campaigns in India and was not yet particularly well known to the public.
+In September 1805, Wellesley was newly returned from his campaigns in India and was not yet particularly well known to the public.
 He reported to the office of the Secretary of State for War and the Colonies to request a new assignment.
-In the waiting room, he met Vice-Admiral Horatio Nelson, already a known figure after his victories at the Nile and Copenhagen, who was briefly in England after months pursuing the French Toulon fleet to the West Indies and back.
+In the waiting room, he met Vice-admiral Horatio Nelson, already a known figure after his victories at the Nile and Copenhagen, who was briefly in England after months pursuing the French Toulon fleet to the West Indies and back.
 Some 30 years later, Wellington recalled a conversation that Nelson began with him which Wellesley found "almost all on his side in a style so vain and silly as to surprise and almost disgust me".
 Nelson left the room to inquire who the young general was, and on his return switched to a very different tone, discussing the war, the state of the colonies, and the geopolitical situation as between equals.
 On this second discussion, Wellington recalled, "I don't know that I ever had a conversation that interested me more".
 This was the only time that the two men met; Nelson was killed at his victory at Trafalgar seven weeks later.

 Wellesley then served in the abortive Anglo-Russian expedition to north Germany in 1805, taking a brigade to Elbe.
 He then took a period of extended leave from the army and was elected as a Tory member of the British parliament for Rye in January 1806.
 A year later, he was elected the member of Parliament for Newport on the Isle of Wight, and was then appointed to serve as Chief Secretary for Ireland under the Duke of Richmond.
 At the same time, he was made a privy counsellor.
 While in Ireland, he gave a verbal promise that the remaining Penal Laws would be enforced with great moderation, perhaps an indication of his later willingness to support Catholic emancipation.
 Wellesley was described as having been "handsome, very brown, quite bald and a hooked nose".